Sanskrit Tips for Beginners

-Let us start with the word Yoga – Yoga translates to mean join union or coming together.
+Let's start with the word Yoga – Yoga translates to mean join union or coming together.
 It comes from the Sanskrit word Yuj to yoke.

-AUM often pronounced as OM – when chanted the three vowel sounds of A U M are created, after chanting it is usual to acknowledge the moment of silence and sit with the effects of the sound.
+AUM often pronounced as OM – when chanted the three vowel sounds of A U M are created, after chanting it is usual to acknowledge a moment of silence and sit with the effects of the sound.

 Om is extremely complex to translate it is traditionally chanted at the beginning and end of yoga practices.
 It is known as a seed sound and regarded as the sound of the universe and of all creation.

 Namaste – traditionally Namaste is said at the end of a yoga class.
 It also has a complex translation and is regarded as a very respectful greeting or way of thanking someone.
 There are many different translations of Namaste; “I bow to the divine in you” is a briefer translation that captures the essence.